MohamedHashim/Smelly_mars_rover/NOTES.md

 - Extract isEast condition to a separate function
 - Extract isNorth condition to a separate function
 - Extract isSouth condition to a separate function
+- Extract isWest condition to a separate function